CogentRoleplayCommunity/FogentRoleplay/src/Items/UniqueWeapons/MonkeyStaff/MonkeyStaff.md

 ## Effects

-### Extentable Weapon:
+### Extendable Weapon:

-This weapon can shrink to the size of a small weapon, extend up to reach weapon, aswell as any size inbetween.
+This weapon can shrink to the size of a small weapon, extend up to reach weapon, as well as any size between.
 The force of the weapon extending can be used in a variety of way.